 By signing up, you agree to receive newsletters.
 You may unsubscribe anytime.

-Reliability Still Matters
+Reliability Still Matters for Modern Air Travel

 In-flight connectivity is affected by physical limitations such as satellite reach and equipment performance.
+Even with modern systems, speeds can vary depending on route, altitude, and network demand.

 By expanding Viasat and Intelsat coverage, American works toward stronger bandwidth and more reliable in-flight connectivity.
+Current systems can deliver speeds of up to 25 Mbps, which supports streaming, video calls, and real-time work for most passengers onboard.

 What This Signals About the Future of Loyalty Programs